ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 All modules must have the following sections defined in this order:

+1. Copyright
-1. ANSIBLE_METADATA
+2. ANSIBLE_METADATA
-2. DOCUMENTATION
+3. DOCUMENTATION
-3. EXAMPLES
+4. EXAMPLES
-4. RETURNS
+5. RETURNS
-5. Python imports
+6. Python imports

 .. note:: Why don't the imports go first?